Get insider access

 Sony vs Anker

 Like Sony, Anker makes a variety of wireless over-ear headphones and earbuds for casual use.
 Their best ANC headphones rival Sony's pricier noise cancelling products, and some Anker headphones even support LDAC, Sony's proprietary codec for hi-res audio.
-Sony makes a bigger variety of headphones with different designs, like open-back earbuds and gaming headsets.
-Sony has more options if you're looking for headphones with premium build quality.
+Sony makes a wider variety of headphones with different designs, like open-back earbuds and gaming headsets.
+Sony has more options if you want headphones with premium build quality.
 Still, try our list of the best Anker headphones, especially if you're on a budget.

 Lineup